A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks: Discussion

 From our empirical analysis, we can draw the following main practical insights and recommendations on using \tool:

 \begin{itemize}

 \item \tool is effective in bias mitigation for multi-class classification regardless of the base classifier employed.

 \item When employing an LR classifier for multi-class classification tasks, adopting \tool in use cases where the number of classes to predict is $\leq 4$ can also increase the effectiveness of the model.
+This outcome could be explained by the linear nature of the LR classifier, which better lends itself to Lagrangian optimisation.

-\item When adopting more complex classifiers such as RF or GB for multi-class classification, \tool is still effective in bias mitigation, but it may decrease the prediction's effectiveness.
-Nevertheless, \revised{in use-cases protected by specific regulations (e.g., high-risk scenarios defined by the AI Act \cite{noauthor_eu_2023}, such as the \textit{Drug} \cite{fehrman_five_2017} or \textit{Law} \cite{austin2016will} use cases),} this decrease may be necessary to achieve higher fairness with highly effective classifiers \cite{hort2024bias,dutta2020there}.
+\item When adopting more complex classifiers such as RF or XGB for multi-class classification, \tool is still effective in bias mitigation, but it may decrease the prediction's effectiveness.
+More specifically, if the user can work on the training data, we suggest adopting DEMV to mitigate the bias of the RF classifier.
+Instead, when adopting XGB, \tool is the best solution to employ.

-\item GB emerged as the most effective and fair model for multi-class classification.
-Nevertheless, we show that \tool is effective at mitigating bias when the bias of the base GB model is relatively high.

 \item Concerning binary classification, users can employ GEG-CP in use cases where higher fairness is more relevant than having more positive outcomes predicted \revised{(e.g., use cases protected by specific regulations or ML-models employed in sensitive scenarios~\cite{noauthor_eu_2023})}.